 If the PCs attempt something dangerous during downtime, seek other forms of adjudicating the story beats generated by such an interaction.
 Here are some ideas:

-If death is unavoidable, players and GMs should work this out ahead of time, and players should understand what they are getting into.
+If death is unavoidable, players and GMs should work this out ahead of time, and players should understand what they are getting into before decisions are made and dice are rolled.
+It feels bad for a character to die during downtime, but sometimes the risk of death may make such an activity worth it.

 Keeping track of downtime is perhaps the most difficult part.
 As a GM, you should be keeping good time records for the players, and as players, you should try to be in communication with the GM between adventures, as often as possible when you wish to change course.